welkenburg/m3u8-extractor/README.md

 - a folder

 outputs:
--files with the .ts extention
+- files with the .ts extention